Our Attorneys Have Over 25 years of Experience, and Are Here to Answer All Your Questions After an Accident

 The Statute of Limitations in Texas Taxi Cab Accident Cases

-The time period to sue for your taxi crash case is the same as if you had been involved in another type of vehicle accident.
+The time period to sue for your taxi accident case is the same as if you had been involved in another type of vehicle accident.
 You must file your lawsuit within these time limits:

 - Personal injury.
 Two years from the date of your accident.